aosuip/manifest_old/README.md

 Not too hard ?

 ## Syncing
-There's no 2 hour syncing to do, just download the **manifest.fig** file
+There's no 2 hour syncing to do, just download the **aosuip-source.fig** file

 ## Building
 ![Guide](https://i.imgur.com/URXrErz.png "Guide")